 Polymerase Chain Reaction Technique and Technology for Helping to Establish a Diagnosis in Patients with Uveitis

-Polymerase Chain Reaction (PCR) technology is but one of the molecular biology techniques that has revolutionized the practice of medicine.
-Originally a research tool exclusively, PCR has come into its own in a very wide variety of clinical care areas, including tissue typing, molecular genetics for genetic counseling, forensic medicine, gene identification for disease susceptibility or causation, and, particularly in the area of uveitis, for identification of infectious causes of disease.
-Our involvement with PCR began in the laboratory for purposes completely unrelated to clinical diagnosis.
-Specifically, we used internally-nested PCR oligonucleotide primer pairs in our work on the spectrum of fibronectin isoforms in normal, wounded, and healing corneas.
+Our work with PCR initially began in a laboratory setting for purposes unrelated to clinical diagnosis.
+Specifically, we employed internally nested PCR oligonucleotide primer pairs to study the spectrum of fibronectin isoforms in normal, wounded, and healing corneas.
 But it soon became apparent that this laboratory technique might also be exploited in the analysis of biopsied ocular tissue, including vitreous, in an effort to identify putative microbial causes of inflammation.
-Accordingly, we established a “stable” of 10 oligonucleotide primer pairs, with sequences determined from the literature and GeneBank data banks, for microbes which can be associated with uveitis, scleritis, and keratitis.
+Accordingly, we established a “stable” of 10 oligonucleotide primer pairs, with sequences determined from the literature and GenBank data banks, for microbes which can be associated with uveitis, scleritis, and keratitis.
+The stringency requirements for laboratory cleanliness and for safeguards against inadvertent contamination preclude most research laboratories from offering PCR-based diagnostic assays, and this holds true for our research laboratory as well.

 • Educational Audio